Investigating hydrogen networks through industry and government collaboration

-Building upon our demonstration projects Hydrogen Park South Australia and Hydrogen Park Gladstone will demonstrate how we can use the existing gas network to deliver blended renewable gas to customers - the Australian Hydrogen Centre is the next step in our journey, delivering feasibility studies on blending 10% renewable hydrogen into towns and cities, and plans for a 100% hydrogen future.
+Building upon our demonstration projects Hydrogen Park South Australia and Hydrogen Park Gladstone, the Australian Hydrogen Centre (AHC) is the next step in our journey, delivering feasibility studies on blending 10% renewable hydrogen into towns and cities, and plans for a 100% hydrogen future.

 Planning for our Low Carbon Future

-Established at the end of 2019, the $4.15 million Australian Hydrogen Centre (AHC) is backed by a $1.28 million Australian Renewable Energy Agency (ARENA) grant with a two year work program to help accelerate the renewable gas industry by:
+Established at the end of 2019, the $4.15 million Australian Hydrogen Centre (AHC) is supported by a $1.28 million Australian Renewable Energy Agency (ARENA) grant with a two year work program to help accelerate the renewable gas industry by:

-• Sharing the learnings from Hydrogen Park South Australia - de-risking other renewable gas projects
+• Sharing the learnings from Hydrogen Park South Australia - de-risk other renewable gas projects

 • Establishing platform for other states to decarbonise their gas consumption by leveraging on the Victorian and South Australian feasibility studies

 Importantly, it will also raise community awareness on the use of hydrogen and how this technology may be deployed in the future.

-Image (From left to right): ARENA CEO Darren Miller, Minister for Energy and Emissions Reduction the Hon Angus Taylor MP, Minister for Energy and Mining the Hon Dan van Holst Pellekaan, AGIG CEO Ben Wilson, and AGIG General Manager People and Strategy Craig de Laine at the Australian Hydrogen Centre announcement
+Image (From left to right): ARENA CEO Darren Miller, Federal Minister for Energy and Emissions Reduction the Hon Angus Taylor MP, South Australian Minister for Energy and Mining the Hon Dan van Holst Pellekaan, AGIG CEO Ben Wilson, and AGIG General Manager People and Strategy Craig de Laine at the Australian Hydrogen Centre announcement in early 2020.

 • Q4 2019: Project start date